tragnumexe/rackspace-how-to/content/rackspace-monitoring/rackspace-monitoring-faq.md

 Feedback](https://feedback.rackspace.com/) forums.
 For more immediate assistance with a time-sensitive issue, please file a ticket or contact your account team.

-#### Will you support SNMP traps?

-Not yet, but we are planning on starting in the near future.

 #### How is Rackspace Monitoring billed?